egregoire23/UnsupervisedWithR/Graphical Lasso on Stock Returns.md

     ## [340,]  28  30

 This gives all the persistent edges that occur as the λ value increases with the Graphical Lasso function.
-Since by the end it is still a pretty large graph with lots of edges, these have been sorted as well.
+Since, by the end, it is still a pretty large graph with lots of edges, these have been sorted as well.

 ``` r